-Why Stop Sizewell C? (updated July 2025)
+Why Stop Sizewell C? (updated June 2026)

 Overview: Sizewell C is intended to be two ‘EPR’ nuclear reactors on the Suffolk Heritage Coast at an expected cost of at least £38bn.
 Planning consent was controversially granted in July 2022 and the Conservative government became a partner in Sizewell C in November 2022, investing £2.5bn.
 No Final Investment Decision (FID) was reached before the 2024 election, and Labour invested a further £1.2bn, then committed £14.2bn in the June 2025 Spending Review, making a total of almost £18bn.
 A Final Investment Decision was made on 22 July 2025.
-Below is a summary of the reasons we oppose Sizewell C
+Below is a summary of the reasons we oppose Sizewell C:

 Finances

 - Who will pay for it?
-At FID, the UK government has a 44.9% stake, EDF has 12.5%, Centrica 15%, Canadian Pension Fund La Caisse 20% and Amber Infrastructure 7.6%.
+The UK government has a 44.9% stake, EDF has 12.5%, Centrica 15%, Canadian Pension Fund La Caisse 20% and Amber Infrastructure 7.6% but the project is heavily underwritten by taxpayers’ money and investors receive an immediate financial return through levies on household bills (see below).

 - Sizewell C will divert resources and investment away from renewable and net zero projects.